-7. Double-check your wireless setting and network setting on the page as shown in Figure 3-8.
+Double-check your wireless setting and network setting, when Figure 3-8 appears.
 If verified, click Finish to complete the Quick Setup.
 If there is anything wrong, click Back to return the previous pages and reconfigure it.

 Figure 3-8 Quick Setup - Review Settings